nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Additional Information**

-Messages that appear in an infomation box are additional information that may be useful to know.
+Messages that appear in an information box are additional information that may be useful to know.

 <div markdown="span" class="alert alert-info">:information_source: **Info:**
 Example information!